 - WD My Cloud EX2 – Dedicated Plex and raid support

-This dedicated NAS drive is great for users who just want a reliable drive with good performance for their Plex servers.
+This dedicated NAS drive is great for users who want a hard drive particularly for storage servers including plex serves.

 It comes in a wide variety of sizes, allowing users with different needs to completely customize their storage options as they please.